-NetworkedCITY city is a project that combines physical computing, data visualization and real time computation by the use of interoperable devices, applications and models.
-The project is based on a physical simulation model of a continuously transformed city and a real time data visualization that allows understanding the interconnection between the environment that surrounds us, the energy we consume and produce, the water we consume and the geographical data of our habitat.
+NetworkedCITY is a project that combines physical computing, data visualization and real-time computation by the use of interoperable devices, applications and models.
+The project is based on a physical simulation model of a continuously transformed city and a real-time data visualization that allows understanding the interconnection between the environment that surrounds us, the energy we consume and produce, the water we consume and the geographical data of our habitat.

 The aim of the project is to create an urban tool for planners and city managers as well as to stimulate processes of citizen´s awareness, promoting and testing that everything is interconnected and that networks of people, technology, information and city infrastructure are affecting the way we interact, produce and behave.

 NetworkedCITY Project debates on how we can think about the cities of the future, not in terms on new construction, but on how we can optimize the constructed environment, how we can take advantage of that invisible layer of information, and how we generate a platform to understand the relations of energy, environment, production, economy and resources into the city.

-NetworkedCITY consists on two different electronic DIY (Do It Yourself) boards that are able to capture real time data and interchange information among them.
+NetworkedCITY consists of two different electronic DIY (Do It Yourself) boards that are able to capture real-time data and interchange information among them.
 The Hub (Master) is located in the centre of each urban block and the Building(Slave) board is located in each building of the urban block.

-The Hub is able to receive real time data from the Building board that captures information of the building and send it to the Hub.
+The Hub is able to receive real-time data from the Building board that captures information about the building and send it to the Hub.

 Information captured and interchanged is based on sensors measuring Energy consumption and generation, water Consumption, levels of CO2 emissions, amount of light, temperature and sound.

 Hubs of each urban block of the city are interconnected using a communication protocol that enables them to interchange information and real-time data converting the city into a networked informational system.